nathannemali-cmd/datasciencenathan/README.md

 3. Are there patterns in price movement after certain indicator signals occur?

 Overall, I want to use these indicators to better understand how traders analyze stocks and how data can be used to make decisions.

+## Project Update – Week 11

+### Data sources and why
+I decided to use stock market data from the Yahoo Finance API.
+I chose this because I am interested in investing and trading, and it provides real time and historical data like prices, volume, and indicators that are useful for analysis.

+### How I acquired the data
+I accessed the data using Python and API requests.
+I used specific stock tickers like AAPL and TSLA to pull historical price data.
+If I continue, I plan to automate pulling multiple stocks and longer time periods.

+### Important considerations
+The dataset is strong because it is large and updated frequently.
+However, it is limited because it does not directly include all technical indicators, so I may need to calculate things like RSI or moving averages myself.

+### Preliminary analysis
+From my initial exploration, I saw trends in stock prices over time and noticed patterns like volatility and general upward or downward movement.
+Some stocks showed stronger trends than others.

+### Cleaning and wrangling
+I had to convert dates into proper datetime format and make sure numerical values like prices were usable.
+I may also need to handle missing values and create new features like daily returns or indicators.

+### Challenges
+One challenge was making sure the API requests worked correctly and returned the right data.
+Another issue is organizing multiple stocks into one clean dataset for analysis.